apache/flink/docs/concepts/stateful-stream-processing.md

 {% top %}

-## State in Stream & Batch Processing

-`TODO: What is this section about?
-Do we even need it?`

-{% top %}

 ## Keyed State

 Keyed state is maintained in what can be thought of as an embedded key/value